Help Toolbar (select a button to browse other online help sections)Home Index Tutorials Resources Search Tabs & Menus Button Bar Table & Data Display

 Both the deduction and the benefit are defined using this screen.
 You may even have a situation where there is both a deduction and a benefit, or perhaps one and not the other.
 You have the option of utilizing the deduction only, the benefit only, or both. eNETEmployer will allocate these costs to all the areas/departments in which the employee works.

 Use this cell to enter an alternate name for the deduction that can be useful when used in conjunction with the program's Language feature.
 The alternate name can be set to a different language so that employees' pay stubs will display their preferred language.
-Please view the employee's Status Parameters screen to learn more about individual employee Language settings.
+Refer to the employee's Status Parameters screen to learn more about individual employee Language settings.

 Use this cell to specify whether the deduction will be calculated in the current payroll.
 This is useful in cases where the program has created a matching deduction item, but you do not wish it to be used in any calculations (matching deductions are created automatically when you create a benefit - see the Automatic Deductions note above).
 Editing the cell will display a checkbox where you can specify the two available options: Yes (the item is active in the payroll) or No (the item in not active in the payroll).